Renegades (2017 film): Plot

-The team decides to retrieve the gold from the vault, now well below the water.
-By using their connection inside the base, they get the necessary equipment and transport it to the lake which lies deep in the enemy territory.
-Meanwhile, the thugs, led by Lara's brother, search her flat, find the gold, and show it to the local commander of the Serbian forces who decides to stop the SEAL team.
-The SEAL team establishes the air pocket inside a church and manages to break into the vault only to discover that it contains only ten gold ingots instead of 2,000 as stated by Lara.
-However, they find a covered opening in a wall where the rest of the gold is hidden.
-They then transport the gold to the surface by using an air-filled cargo parachute.
-The helicopter arrives just in time to fend off the enemy forces and the gold is then safely flown into the base.
-Half of the gold is then returned to France while the other half is sold and money distributed to the team, with Lara receiving majority of the sum.
-However, the team members decide to give their shares to Lara and then head to the bar.
+Despite being ordered to be sent home for their safety, the team decides to retrieve the gold.
+Using their connections inside the base and around the nearby town, they obtain the necessary equipment and transport it to the lake.
+Meanwhile, Milenko and his thugs search her flat, find the gold, and show it to Petrović, who decides to stop the SEAL team from extracting it.
+He learns the location from Lara's map.

+The SEAL team and Lara establish an air pocket inside a church and break into the vault, only to discover that it contains only ten gold ingots.
+However, Barnes finds a covered opening in a wall where the remaining gold is hidden.
+They then transport the gold to the surface using an air-filled cargo parachute.
+Petrović and his forces arrive at the lake and send divers after them before sending grenades to explode below and force them to the surface.

+Petrović and the Serbian forces corner the team and Lara.
+However, a U.S. Navy Super Stallion, sent by Levin, arrives just in time to defeat the enemy and kill Petrović.
+The team extracts the gold and is safely flown back to base.
+Levin confronts the team for breaking military regulations but decides not to punish them because they did manage to kill Petrović.

+The President of France awards Lara with the Legion of Honour.
+Half of the gold is returned to France, while the other half is sold anonymously.
+The money is distributed to the team, with Lara receiving most of the sum.
+However, the team members decide to give Lara their shares and head to the bar in celebration.